blakewatson/htmlforpeople/src/08-intermission-installing-a-local-web-server.md

 ## Relative vs. absolute URLs

 Thus far, since we've been opening our website files directly in the browser, we've needed to use relative URLs.
 Relative URLs are written from the perspective of the current file.
-For example, if I am in a subpage and I want to link to a top-level page, I need to use the `..` syntax in order to "move up" a level and find the destination page.
+For example, if I am on a subpage and want to link to a top-level page, I need to use the `..` syntax to "move up" a level and find the destination page.

-When running a web server we can use absolute URLs.
-An absolute URL is always from the perspective of the topmost level.
-In this case our website folder is the topmost level.
-No matter what subpage I'm on, I could link to the homepage of the website as follows.
+When running a web server, we can use absolute URLs.
+An absolute URL is always written from the perspective of the topmost level.
+In this case, our website folder is the topmost level.
+No matter what subpage I'm on, I could link to the website homepage as follows.

 ```html
 <a href="/">Go to the homepage</a>